Interview: Conor Clyne (Ireland/ UK)

-I am focusing on improving my Russian, Romanian and Ukrainian for the moment.
+I am focusing on improving my Russian, Romanian, and Ukrainian for the moment.
 I usually take a class via Skype every two weeks in these languages.
-Moreover, I have been spending a lot of time in Ukraine and Moldova in the last year so I am often exposed to all three languages in real life as well as on TV and newspapers.
+Moreover, I have been spending a lot of time in Ukraine and Moldova in the last year so I am often exposed to all three languages in real life as well as on TV and in newspapers.

 Could you tell us which language is the most challenging for you to learn and why?

 All languages present their own challenges.
 I just started with Ukrainian.
 While I have little problem with the sounds and the alphabet (there are just a few differences from Russian), Ukrainian vocabulary is a lot closer to Belorussian and Polish (two languages that I don’t speak) than Russian.

 Which language is the least challenging for you to learn and why?

 Catalan is a romance language and I find understanding the language easier as I already speak several other languages from the same family group.

 What is the next language for you to learn and why?

 I grew up in Ireland and don’t speak the national language, Irish, even after having classes at school for 12 years.
 I return usually for just one week a year and so my exposure to the language is minimal.
 As a hyperpolyglot, I find this a great pity as I believe in eventually mastering all languages that I start learning one day.
 I plan to make Irish my twelveth language and to start on it in 2015.